-The Distinguished Visiting Professors Scheme is a new international collaborative research initiative of the City University of Hong Kong (CityU).
+The Distinguished Visiting Professors Scheme is a new international collaborative research initiative of the City University of Hong Kong (CityUHK).
 Our mission is to scale new heights in international research network, research collaboration activities, and expand our academic talent pool.

-Outstanding academics, with an established track record of research and innovation excellence, from world-renowned universities or research institutions, are cordially invited to join us via the Colleges/Schools of CityU.
+Outstanding academics, with an established track record of research and innovation excellence, from world-renowned universities or research institutions, are cordially invited to join us via the Colleges/Schools of CityUHK.
 Successful candidates will be conferred as Distinguished Visiting Professors.

 Host Academic Unit